 requiring us to act unlawfully or unethically;

-reasonable evidence that you have lost confidence in our services, such that we are unable to continue providing our services to you in an acceptable manner; or
+reasonable evidence that you have lost confidence in our services, such that we are unable to continue providing our services to you in an acceptable manner;

-failing to provide us with adequate instructions..
+failing to provide us with adequate instructions; or

+where continuing would be inconsistent with our ethical duties or professional responsibilities.

+The law may prohibit us from providing reasons for terminating this Costs Agreement.

 If we cease to act for you: